microsoft/azure-health-data-services-workshop/Challenge-03/Readme.md

     + Try uploading the .zip file to the same container where you uploaded `good_bundles.zip`.
 What happens as a result?
     + Unzip the `bad_bundles.zip` and use a text editor to open the JSON file contained within.
 Look for the key piece of information that is preventing this bundle from being ingested.

-> Refer to the Troubleshooting section below or the FHIR-Bulk Loader [testing](https://github.com/microsoft/fhir-loader/blob/main/docs/testing.md) documentation for information on common issues in bulk FHIR data ingestion.
+> Refer to the Troubleshooting section below or the FHIR-Bulk Loader [testing](https://github.com/microsoft/fhir-loader/blob/main/docs/testing.md) documentation for information on tracking issues in bulk FHIR data ingestion.

 ## Troubleshooting
 Here are some points for inspecting FHIR data ingestion results: